 Carefully consider the range of information contained in this guide, how it can be applied to your farm business, and consult your local agronomist or farm adviser for more specific advice.

 The National Variety Trial (NVT) data presented in the Winter crop variety sowing guide are long-term multi-environment trial (MET) results.
 These results are currently the most accurate and reliable means of interpreting variety performance across sites and years The yearly regional mean values presented in the guide have been extracted from the NVT database and values are only shown for a variety when the variety was present at sites in that year.
-The yearly or regional mean values shown in the Winter crop variety sowing guide are not adjusted for trial accuracy or VAF values.
-On the NVT website, within the ‘Long-term yield reporter’ web tool, you are able to filter on accuracy and VAF.
-The default accuracy and VAF values on the NVT long-term yield reporter web tool are set at ≥0.8 and ≥50% respectively.
-Users can change the default values of accuracy and VAF filters in the web tool, depending on their risk acceptance.
+The yearly or regional mean values shown in the Winter crop variety sowing guide are not adjusted for trial accuracy but are filtered for VAF ≥25%.
+On the NVT website (www.nvtonline.com.au), within the ‘Long-term yield reporter’ web tool, you are able to filter on accuracy and VAF.
+The default accuracy and VAF values on the NVT long-term yield reporter web tool are set at ≥0.8 and ≥25% respectively.
+Users can change the default values of accuracy and VAF filters in the web tool, depending on their risk acceptance, using the slide tool option.